 - Pick longer tracks so you don’t have to fiddle with controls.

-- And remember, music you enjoy = music that helps you focus!
+- And remember, music you enjoy = the best music for productivity!

 To help you surround yourself with the right beats, we implemented an Embed function in Taskade.
 You can now add music and videos directly to your Projects from services like YouTube, Soundcloud, Loom, Vimeo, and others.